tiffanyadu/100-days-of-code/log.md

 **Thoughts:** Had a bit of difficulty getting the correct tax amount to show up on the page, but after some fidgeting, I figured it out.
 Not too bad overall!
 Looking forward to some more JavaScript challenges.

 **Link(s) to work:** [Breakfast Run] (http://codepen.io/tiffanyadu/pen/oBybNw)

+### Day 6: February 6, 2017

+**Today's Progress**: Read chapter 2 of YDKJS.
+Also completed the "JavaScript and the DOM" course of the Full Stack JavaScript track of TeamTreehouse, but got a bit stuck with the final coding challenge at the end.

+**Thoughts:** Found the brief overview about closures to be a bit confusing.
+Hopefully, it will make more sense when I get to the later chapters of YDKJS.
+Regarding the final coding challenge, I will make another attempt at it tomorrow before sharing my solution.
+Hopefully, taking a step back and looking at it with fresh eyes will help.